nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - Position the teaching profession among the 10 highest-paying professions.

-- One year of professional training in the teaching-learning process before entering

-- the teaching profession.
+- One year of professional training in the teaching-learning process before entering the teaching profession.

-- Establish a National University of Education by merging all Colleges of Education

-- and Teacher Training Colleges.
+- Establish a National University of Education by merging all Colleges of Education and Teacher Training Colleges.

 - Conduct training programs every three years.

-- Create a coordination structure between institutions to ensure that curriculum

-- development, textbook development, and assessment processes are linked and
+- Create a coordination structure between institutions to ensure that curriculum development, textbook development, and assessment processes are linked and maintained.

-- maintained.

-- Establish a strong structure within the school system to address sexual or other

-- forms of violence faced by all communities.
+- Establish a strong structure within the school system to address sexual or other forms of violence faced by all communities.

 ##### 1.01.A09) Vocational Education

-- A vocational education process that directs students toward specific fields of

-- employment by acquiring practical knowledge in general professional areas.
+- A vocational education process that directs students toward specific fields of employment by acquiring practical knowledge in general professional areas.

-- Parallel to the general education stream, a vocational education stream from

-- year 10 to year 13, preparing students to work in fields such as construction and

-- infrastructure, creative industries, primary industries, service industries, social

-- and community services, and manufacturing and technology.
+- Parallel to the general education stream, a vocational education stream from year 10 to year 13, preparing students to work in fields such as construction and infrastructure, creative industries, primary industries, service industries, social and community services, and manufacturing and technology.

-- A Vocational Education Regulatory Department consisting of professionals

-- to advise on the qualitative and quantitative changes needed in the vocational

-- education sector, considering job market demands and global trends.
+- A Vocational Education Regulatory Department consisting of professionals to advise on the qualitative and quantitative changes needed in the vocational education sector, considering job market demands and global trends.

 ##### 1.01.A10) Government - assisted schools

-- • Necessary actions will be taken to strengthen the education of the government-

-- assisted schools, including Pirivens, by providing adequate funds and other

-- facilities.

 ##### 1.01.A11) Higher Education

-- The national university system will be transformed into centers providing advanced

-- theoretical and experimental education.
-Efforts will also be made to establish a parallel

-- university system that provides international-level advanced professional education.

 ##### 1.01.A12) State University System

-- While respecting the freedom of universities, University Grants Commission

-- (UGC) guides the preparations of academic courses in line with national policies.
+- While respecting the freedom of universities, University Grants Commission (UGC) guides the preparations of academic courses in line with national policies.

-- Appointing the Chairman and other members of the UGC ensuring representation

-- of social diversity.
+- Appointing the Chairman and other members of the UGC ensuring representation of social diversity.

-- Instead of appointing vice-chancellors based on political connections,

-- a new method will be implemented to uphold the honour of universities
+- Instead of appointing vice-chancellors based on political connections, a new method will be implemented to uphold the honour of universities

-- Appoint independent individuals as external governing council members of

-- universities by the University Grants Commission.
+- Appoint independent individuals as external governing council members of universities by the University Grants Commission.

-- Members of governing councils of universities to ensure diverse professional

-- fields and gender representation.
+- Members of governing councils of universities to ensure diverse professional fields and gender representation.

-- A pool of commonly recommended names from recognized professional bodies

-- for appointing Council members.
+- A pool of commonly recommended names from recognized professional bodies for appointing Council members.

-- Appointing a retired person from a university to the governing body of that

-- university, with only those retired at least five years ago being considered.
+- Appointing a retired person from a university to the governing body of that university, with only those retired at least five years ago being considered.

-- A student representative elected by students of the respective university to the

-- Governing Body limiting space only for welfare and other student affairs.
+- A student representative elected by students of the respective university to the Governing Body limiting space only for welfare and other student affairs.

-- Limiting the tenure of a Council member to a maximum of two consecutive
+- Limiting the tenure of a Council member to a maximum of two consecutive terms.

-- terms.

-- Faculty members who are qualified as Head of Department or Senior Lecturer

-- with at least three years’ experience have the opportunity to be appointed as
+- Faculty members who are qualified as Head of Department or Senior Lecturer with at least three years’ experience have the opportunity to be appointed as Dean.

-- Dean.

 - Limiting the term of a dean to a maximum of two consecutive terms.

-- Abolition of non-academic staff recruitment on the recommendations of the

-- minister in charge.
+- Abolition of non-academic staff recruitment on the recommendations of the minister in charge.

-- Mechanisms at faculty and university levels to address academic, non-academic,

-- and student community grievances and make appropriate recommendations.
+- Mechanisms at faculty and university levels to address academic, non-academic, and student community grievances and make appropriate recommendations.

 - Eliminating delays in enrolling students to universities.

-- Gradually expanding the tertiary education system so that minimum qualifications

-- for each course are identified and those who meet these qualifications are given
+- Gradually expanding the tertiary education system so that minimum qualifications for each course are identified and those who meet these qualifications are given opportunities

-- opportunities

-- Provide necessary provisions to prepare internet facilities in tertiary education

-- institutes, lecture halls, laboratories, libraries, and cafeterias according to proper
+- Provide necessary provisions to prepare internet facilities in tertiary education institutes, lecture halls, laboratories, libraries, and cafeterias according to proper standards.

-- standards.

-- Establish special units in every tertiary education institution to provide basic

-- qualifications, including English language skills, required for obtaining post-

-- graduate education in international universities and fostering relationships that

-- will allow students to secure post-graduate opportunities through these units
+- Establish special units in every tertiary education institution to provide basic qualifications, including English language skills, required for obtaining post- graduate education in international universities and fostering relationships that will allow students to secure post-graduate opportunities through these units

-- Offer 200 scholarships per year for high school graduates to pursue degrees at

-- internationally ranked universities.
+- Offer 200 scholarships per year for high school graduates to pursue degrees at internationally ranked universities.

-- Implement an integrated mechanism to prevent sexual or other forms of

-- harassment of youth in tertiary education institutions.
+- Implement an integrated mechanism to prevent sexual or other forms of harassment of youth in tertiary education institutions.

-- Provide facilities for students with disabilities to receive education by recognized
+- Provide facilities for students with disabilities to receive education by recognized international standards.

-- international standards.

 - Increasing Mahapola and other bursaries in line with cost of living.